Jinghan11/Arclab-Cheetah-Software/README.md

 The sim folder will contain the simulation program.
 It is the only program which depends on QT.
 The third-party will contain *small* third party libraries that we have modified.
 This should just be libsoem for Cheetah 3, which Pat modified at one point.

+## Basic definetion
+In `Quadruped.h`, a data structure containing parameters for quadruped robot is defined.
+This file contains the Quadruped class.
+This stores all the parameters for a quadruped robot.
+There are utility functions to generate Quadruped objects for Cheetah 3 (and eventually mini-cheetah).
+There is a buildModel() method which can be used to create a floating-base dynamics model of the quadruped.

 ## Build
 To build all code:
 ```